justinrgarrard/world-of-naevis.net/docs/more/archetypes/fighter_warprince.md

 #### Wind Cutter
-At 10th level, you've extended your mastery over wind techniques.
+At 10th level, you've extended your mastery over Windblade techniques.
 You can use your action to make a melee attack against any number of creatures in a 15-foot cone in front of you, with a separate attack roll for each target.

-#### Whirlwind
+#### Dervish
 Starting at 15th level, you can use your action to make a melee attack against any number of creatures within 10 feet of you, with a separate attack roll for each target.